Tommy Prince: Business

 Prince was honourably discharged on June 15, 1945, and returned to his home on the Brokenhead Reserve, working in a pulpwood camp.
-At this time, Prince's father died, and Prince divorced his first wife.
+At this time, his father had recently died while Prince was still overseas, and Prince divorced his first wife.
 In 1946, a woman attacked him at a dance and cut his cheek with a beer bottle, requiring 64 stitches.
 After this incident he left the reserve and moved to Winnipeg, although he retained his status as a "Treaty Indian" and did not become a member of Canadian general society.

 No longer residing on the reserve, he was then eligible to apply for and receive some start-up business funding from the Department of Veteran's Affairs.
 Prince began a small but relatively prosperous cleaning service.

 Parliamentary Committees and the Indian Act

-In 1946 he was elected Vice-President of the Manitoba Indian Association (currently Assembly of Manitoba Chiefs).
-Prince was then appointed Chairman of the national delegation representing First Nations of Canada at the 1946 joint Senate and House of Commons Parliamentary Committees in Ottawa which were set up to review the Indian Act and to suggest ways to improve the conditions for Native peoples.
+In 1946 he was elected vice-president of the Manitoba Indian Association (currently Assembly of Manitoba Chiefs).
+Prince was then appointed chairman of the national delegation representing First Nations of Canada at the 1946 joint Senate and House of Commons Parliamentary Committees in Ottawa which were set up to review the Indian Act and to suggest ways to improve the conditions for Native peoples.
 He traveled across the country and consulted with Canadian First Nations organizations to lobby Ottawa for changes to the Indian Act.
 The Indian Act had imposed a paternalistic system on the First Nations, regarding them as "wards of the government".

 Prince advocated for the abolition of the Indian Act.
 The Act had made the First Nations essentially dependent upon the government to manage their lands and resources, and in the process had removed First Nations rights of access to capital markets, investment possibilities, and property ownership outside the reserves.
 Prince insisted that the traditional Crown treaties with the First Nations should be honoured and respected, and that the Crown treaties should form the basis of a new system for First Nations peoples.
 Tommy Prince's grandfather Chief Henry Prince had been a principal negotiator and signatory of Treaty 1 and Treaty 2 in Manitoba.
 The treaty rights had been absorbed into the Indian Act and were administered by a federal government department, the Department of Indian Affairs, on behalf of the First Nations, often with poor results.
 The leases and development of First Nations mineral resources were awarded to private companies owned by non-First Nations venture capitalists outside the reserves.